2015 University of Oklahoma Sigma Alpha Epsilon racism incident: Reactions

 In response to the video the Oklahoma Sooners college football team held arm-in-arm protest vigils instead of attending practice.

 Several news media reports highlighted the fact that SAE, which was founded before the American Civil War in the South had a history of discriminatory incidents.

 Robby Soave of the Reason Foundation wrote that the OU had failed to expel a freshman football player "caught on tape punching a female student in the face" in 2014.
 He concluded, "if anybody was going to be railroaded off campus without so much as a hearing, you would think it might be perpetrators of actual violence, rather than perpetrators of offensive speech (which is not actually a category of crime)."

 Mika Brzezinski and Joe Scarborough of Morning Joe television show blamed the fraternity brothers' use of the word on hip hop music.

 Actor and Delta Tau Delta alum Will Ferrell said the incident might be an argument to end the entire college fraternity system.
 "The incident in Oklahoma, that is a real argument for getting rid of the system altogether, in my opinion, even having been through a fraternity," he told The New York Times.

 On March 23, United States President Barack Obama responded to the incident during an interview with the Huffington Post.
 Obama said it was "not the first time that somebody at a fraternity has done something stupid, racist, sexist," and that it was likely not the last.
 He commended University of Oklahoma President David Boren for his swift action, and the OU community's response to the video.

+Mandatory diversity programs

-Beginning in 2015, first year students and faculty have been required to take a five-hour course on diversity.
+Beginning in 2015, first-year students and faculty have been required to take a five-hour course on diversity.
 Although several news outlets have connected the training to the chanting video, the course was announced in January, prior to the incident, in connection with a rumors of a "Cowboy and Indians" theme party being planned by a different fraternity.

+In a similar manner, the SAE national headquarters have also launched mandatory diversity courses for its pledges.